 Attacks that exploit the fundamental protocols holding the internet and enterprise networks together.

-- BGP Hijacking: How Attackers Reroute the Internet — The trust-based routing protocol that lets nation-states redirect entire prefixes
+- BGP Hijacking: How Attackers Reroute the Internet Itself — The trust-based routing protocol that lets nation-states redirect entire prefixes

 Cloud & Infrastructure